-Lake Toba Indonesia is a nature tourism located in North Sumatra surrounded by pine forests and the largest in Southeast Asia even in the world and famous legend stories in Indonesia.
+Lake Toba Indonesia is the largest in Southeast Asia located in North Sumatra surrounded by pine forests and famous legend stories in Indonesia.

 Information from geologists that the crater of Lake Toba was formed because of the eruption of a super volcanic volcano that occurred about 70,000 years ago.